Exclusive: Iran flouts U.N. sanctions, sends arms to Syria: panel

 The new report, submitted by a panel of sanctions-monitoring experts to the Security Council's Iran sanctions committee, said the panel investigated three large illegal shipments of Iranian weapons over the past year.

-The third shipment involved rockets which Britain said last year were headed for Taliban fighters in Afghanistan.
+The third shipment involved rockets that Britain said last year were headed for Taliban fighters in Afghanistan.

 "The Panel recommends the designation (blacklisting) of two entities related to these interdictions," it said.
 "The report also takes note of information concerning arms shipments by Iran to other destinations."